unsaved/eslint-plugin-sn/README.md

 |sys_ui_policy.script_false   |iso, noniso
 |sys_ui_script                |\<NONE\>[^1]

-[^1]: \<NONE\> means that you must specify no altscope for the table
+[^1]: \<NONE\> means that you must specify no alt for the table

-The 8 altscope variants for the sys_ui_action script are necessary to support the different JavaScript requirements depending on combination of settings:  Action name, Isolate script, Client
+The 8 alt variants for the sys_ui_action script are necessary to support the different JavaScript requirements depending on combination of settings:  Action name, Isolate script, Client

 ### Planned
 In very rough order of priority
-|Table                        |Altscopes alternatives
+|Table                        |Alts
 |---                          |---
 |custom fields                |TBD
 |sp_widget.script             |global, scoped